 The National Parkinson Foundation Welcomes New Board Member

-MIAMI, FL — The National Parkinson Foundation (NPF) announced the election of Ricardo Caporal to its Board of Directors.
+MIAMI, August 21, 2015 — The National Parkinson Foundation (NPF) announced the election of a new member to its Board of Directors: Dr. Guido Goldman

 About the National Parkinson Foundation (NPF)

-Founded in 1957, the National Parkinson Foundation's mission is to improve the quality of care for people with Parkinson's disease through research, education and outreach.
-NPF has funded more than $182 million in care, research and support services.
+Founded in 1957, the National Parkinson Foundation's mission is to make life better for people with Parkinson’s through expert care and research.
+NPF has funded more than $189 million in care, research and support services.
 For more information about NPF, visit www.parkinson.org, or call the NPF Helpline at 1-800-4PD-INFO (473-4636).

 About Parkinson's Disease (PD)